-Note: A recommendation for the Behavior Intervention Program assignment applies when an elementary level student commits an offense, within this section, for which a secondary level student would receive a mandatory expulsion under this policy.
+Note: A recommendation for the Behavior Intervention Program assignment applies when the an elementary level student commits an offense, within this section, for which a secondary level student would receive a mandatory expulsion under this policy.
+Since the policy does not contemplate the expulsion of elementary students (except where noted), other disciplinary actions may be taken (i.e., administrative_assignment to the Behavior Intervention Program).